 Catalog of 800,000+ non-US, non-Canadian doctoral dissertations.
 Use Interlibrary Loan

 Open access collection within ProQuest's Dissertations & Theses.

 Database of 820,000+ research theses and dissertations from 619 European universities.

 Search 500,000 UK dissertations, many open access.
 For those not immediately available for download, you can request digitization by the British Library.
 Check site for anticipated turnaround time.

 ProQuest's Dissertations & Theses (PQDT) is the best starting point for finding dissertations, indexing more than 3.8 million dissertations and theses from 1743 to present, though with greater coverage of dissertations.

-- UCSD affiliates can download University of California dissertations from 1996-present and theses from 2008-present, as well as any dissertations/theses made openly available by their respective institutions.
+- UCSD affiliates can download non-embargoed, University of California dissertations from 1996-present and theses from 2008-present, as well as any dissertations/theses made openly available by their respective institutions.
 If you see Full text - PDF, you can download/print the dissertation or thesis.

-- If there's an option to order a copy but no PDF, click UC-eLinks (or use the interlibrary loan request form) to request a copy of the dissertation.
-In most cases, you can preview the first 24 pages before you decide to submit the request.
+- If there's an option to Order a copy but no option to download the full PDF, click (or use the interlibrary loan request form) to request a copy of the dissertation.
+In most cases, you can at least preview the first 24 pages before you decide to submit the request.

-- If you do not see "Order a copy" for a particular dissertation, regardless of institution, then it's likely that the dissertation is not available at all due to an embargo set by the author.
+- If there is no option to order a copy, regardless of institution, then it's likely that the dissertation has been embargoed and not available.
 Your best option at this point may be to contact the author, their advisor, or look for journal articles and other related works by the author.